The World Economic Forum has been going strong for more than 40 years now - but here are 10 things you probably didn't know about the event.

 6. Let's hear it for socialism: Many consider the forum as the high church of capitalism, but its members have always been keen to hear controversial views.
 In 1983 British trade union leader Arthur Scargill came to Davos - predicting the imminent collapse of capitalism and calling for the establishment of a "socialist system".

 7. The ideas: Davos discussions are always full of ideas, and some come to fruition.
 The Northern American Free Trade Agreement - linking the United States, Canada and Mexico - was first proposed at an informal meeting for political leaders in Davos.

 8. Make peace, not war: Former Turkish Prime Minister Turgut Ozal claims that Davos stopped his country going to war with Greece.
 When tensions between the two countries escalated in 1987, they did not result in armed conflict because he had met his Greek counterpart Andreas Papandreou the year before in Davos and knew he could trust him.

-9. Celebrities: Davos has always had its sprinkling of celebrities, but Hollywood and rock stars like Angelina Jolie, Bono and Richard Gere have been a fairly recent addition.
-One of the early celebrity stars at Davos was the famous violinist and conductor Yehudi Menuhin.
+9. Celebrities: Davos has always had its sprinkling of celebrities, but Hollywood and rock stars like Matt Damon, Goldie Hawn and Bono have been a fairly recent addition.
+One of the early celebrity stars at Davos was the violinist and conductor Yehudi Menuhin.